-Ball python is a great choise for a first snake, as far as you’re finding out all the requirements of the species before getting one.
-You should have the enclosure ready at first, so you’ll have the right conditions and temperatures checked before getting the snake.
+Ball python is a great choice for a first snake, as far as you’re finding out all the requirements of the species before getting one.
+You should have the enclosure ready at first, so you’ll have those right requirements and temperatures checked before getting the snake.

 Ball pythons have long potential lifespans, reaching easily 20, 30, even 40 years in captivity, so you should carefully consider before getting one as a pet.
 Snakes aren’t pets which you can snuggle with or take them out to the park or shop with you.
-If that’s what you want to do with your pet, a snake isn’t the right choise.
+If that’s what you want to do with your pet, a snake isn’t the right choice.

-Because of their huge popularity as pets, breeders have created thousands of different morphs to choose from, prices variaiting from a few tens to tens of thousands of euros.
+Because of their huge popularity as pets, breeders have created thousands of different morphs to choose from, and variation of prices is changing from a few tens to few tens of thousands of euros.

 This species is listed on CITES Appendix II/B, which means that selling them without proper documents (Certificate of Origin) is forbidden.

-For an adult a minimum size for their enclosure is 100cmx40cmx40cm (width, depth, height), but especially for bigger females the minimum width should be more than that.
-The bottom surface is more important to ball pythons than height, Also rack-systems has been working really well if the enclosures are big enough.
-For young snakes I prefer for example 40cmx30cmx19cm smartstore box for their first enclosure.
-The size of their enclosure gets bigger as they grow, obviously.
+My recommendation for the minimum size of their enclosure is 100cm x 60cm x 40cm (width, depth, height), but especially for bigger females the minimum width should be more than that.
+The bottom surface is much more important to ball pythons.
+Also rack-systems have been working really well, if the enclosures are big enough.
+For younger snakes I prefer for example 40cm x 30cm x 19cm Smartstore box as their first enclosure.
+The size of their enclosure gets bigger as they grow.